soft-matter/trackpy/polydisperse.md

 - Size-class-aware SPIFF needs ≈ `n_bins × MIN_FEATURES` features to correct all
   classes; sparse size classes are merged or fall back to pooled correction, and a single frame mostly no-ops (Stage H).
-- Bootstrap size estimate can be contaminated for a small particle adjacent to a large bright one; mitigated by `max_radius_iterations > 1` (Stage C).
 - Two equally-bright particles whose maxima regions touch with no intensity valley between them (e.g. adjacent saturated particles) collapse to a single detection in Stage B's CC step.
 Not a regression (monodisperse `where_close` merges them too)